-- c.
-The inlet and outlet shall be inspected for erosion and sedimentation; riprap shall be repaired promptly in the event of erosion. - d.
-The basins shall be inspected for sediment accumulation annually and any accumulated sediments shall be removed when the depth reaches six inches anywhere in the basins.
+- a.
+During the growing season, the side slopes shall be mowed at least twice with additional cutting performed as needed.
+Wetland plants shall be allowed to grow along the wet basin bottom, except such plants that interfere with the inlet or outlet control devices shall be removed. - b.
+All tree saplings shall be removed from embankments and the pond bottom. - c.
+The inlet and outlet shall be inspected for erosion and sedimentation; riprap shall be repaired promptly in the event of erosion.
+The outlets shall not be opened unless all sediment has been removed from the basin. - d.
+The basins shall be inspected for sediment accumulation four (4) times per year and any accumulated sediments shall be removed annually, or whenever an infiltration basin is observed to have accumulated 3-inches or more of sediment at any time in any part of the infiltration basin.
+Such sediment shall be removed promptly, without waiting for the annual renewal date.
 All accumulated sediments shall be disposed of in accordance with current applicable local, state and federal guidelines and regulations.
-Sediment removal and other pond maintenance activities shall not be considered as a wetland alteration under the Massachusetts Wetlands Protection Act or the Northborough Wetlands Bylaw, however the Commission shall be notified of all such activities.
+Sediment removal and other pond maintenance activities shall not be considered as a wetland alteration under the Massachusetts Wetlands Protection Act or the Northborough Wetlands Bylaw, however the Conservation Commission shall be notified of all such activities.
+Outlet control valves used to allow water to drain out of the basin (such as during a dry weather inspection) shall only be opened after all sediment has been cleaned from the basin.